kelscahill/cahillscreative/docroot/wp-content/plugins/wp-ulike/readme.txt

 * The initial version

 == Upgrade Notice ==

+= 3.5.1 =
+Attention Please!
+In this version, we have made some changes on plugin scripts!
+So, please clear your server cache after the plugin update.

+= 3.4 =
+Attention Please!
+In this release, many changes have been made to the structure of the styles, and may result in the loss of your past custom styles.
+These changes are surely designed to improve the performance of the plugin, so it's best to update your system with these changes and then clear your server cache.

+= 3.3 =
+Attention Please!
+In this version, we have made some changes on plugin scripts!
+So, please clear your server cache after the plugin update.

+= 3.2 =
+Attention Please!
+In this version, we have made some changes on plugin scripts!
+So, please clear your server cache after the plugin update.

+= 3.1 =
+Are you ready for a huge update?
+WP ULike has become ever more powerful...

 = 2.8 =
 Attention Please!!
 In this version, we have made a new script library (wp-ulike.js), variables, templates, and functionalities.
 Besides, we have removed old ones, which may destroy your previous changes.
 That is very important to clear your browser cache and reset your customization with our new class names after updating the plugin.
 If you have a development version, please take some time to review our new changes.